Do Siblings Have the Same DNA? Genetic Facts 2026

 The Role of DNA in Ethnicity

-This information is often revealed through Single Nucleotide Polymorphisms (SNPs), which are variations at single points in the DNA sequence.
+Your DNA is the blueprint of your biological identity, containing information about your ancestry and ethnic background.
+This information is often revealed through Single Nucleotide Polymorphisms (SNPs), which are variations at single positions in the DNA sequence among individuals.

 SNPs serve as markers that can indicate ancestral origins, helping to create a genetic map that identifies ethnic groups with similar genetic traits.
+DNA testing companies analyze hundreds of thousands of SNPs across your genome to estimate your ancestral composition.

 Single Nucleotide Polymorphisms (SNPs)